Inference of a time delay in stochastic systems: Model

-To introduce and illustrate our approach, we consider a one-dimensional system of a simple Brownian particle subject to time-delayed feedback (dFB).
+To set the stage, we consider a one-dimensional system of a Brownian particle subject to time-delayed feedback (dFB).
 The dynamics of the Brownian particle is governed by the stochastic delay differential equation (SDDE)